teaminkling/refresh-21/content/blog/paintsepsi-week-1-cce9.md

 ## Artist's Notes

 Basically a portrait of a model but using the Pantone colour of the year as the background.
 I thought the brightness of the yellow really stood out and so I ended up really appreciating the way it turned out!

-(Sorry hope I did this right lol)

 ## Social Media